 - Resource Guide for Community Agencies New to Service-Learning

 - Orienting Students to your Agency

-Every fall and spring semester the Dornsife Center hosts a Volunteer Fair.
-This is an opportunity for students, faculty, and staff to meet local organizations that need volunteers.
-If you're an organization who is interested in reaching out to the Whitworth community you can attend these events.
+Every Tuesday throughout the fall and spring semester, the Dornsife Center hosts a community partner table in Whitworth's student union building.
+This is an opportunity for students, faculty and staff to meet local organizations that need volunteers and to hear directly from them about opportunities that are available.